Est. 1980 Intermediate

 History & Origins

-In the 1970s, the U.S. Department of Defense faced a crisis: over 450 different programming languages were being used across various defense projects, creating maintenance nightmares and escalating costs.
-In 1975, the DoD formed the High Order Language Working Group to design a single, modern programming language suitable for embedded systems.
+In the 1970s, the U.S. Department of Defense faced a crisis: an estimated 450 or more programming languages and dialects were being used across various defense projects, creating maintenance nightmares and escalating costs.
+In 1975, the DoD formed the High Order Language Working Group to evaluate existing languages and, ultimately, to design a single modern programming language suitable for embedded systems.

 The Competition